Burnside Burn: Description

 The event began with the idea of taking a photograph in front of the White Stag sign (pictured in 2010).

 Russ Belville (left), executive director of Portland NORML, at Seattle Hempfest in 2010; Belville shared an ounce of marijuana at the event.

 The "Burnside Burn" was organized by Portland NORML, the local chapter of the National Organization for the Reform of Marijuana Laws, in celebration of the legalization of recreational marijuana use in Oregon and to circumnavigate a temporary limit on recreational sales.
 According to Russ Belville, the chapter's executive director, the event began with the idea of taking a photograph in front of the White Stag sign.
 He recalled: "It evolved from me saying that when legalization happens, I want to take a photo under the Portland, Oregon sign.
 Other people said, 'Can we give marijuana away?' [and] I said, 'I can't stop you!'"

 On the evening of June 30, beginning as early as 8pm, and into the morning of July 1, 2015, between a few hundred and a few thousand people gathered on the Burnside Bridge's north sidewalk for the free event.
 The crowd sometimes spilled into the road and blocked multiple traffic lanes, resulting at one point in the complete blockage of west-bound traffic.
 Activists chanted "Free the weed" and "Fuck the DEA".
 Cannabis was shared and consumed openly.

 The crowd was larger than anticipated and spanned the entire length of the 1400 ft Burnside Bridge.
 Belville had initially expected "between 50 and 5,000 people", but details of the event spread online and through word of mouth, and ultimately it was estimated that "thousands" had turned out.
-Some attendees said they were there to commemorate an historic moment, while others admitted having come for free marijuana and cannabis seeds.
+Some attendees said they were there to commemorate a historic moment, while others admitted having come for free marijuana and cannabis seeds.
 One man, known as "Pork Chop" (or "Porkchop"), reportedly announced over a megaphone that he had 420 pounds of marijuana to distribute, though his claim was not supported by news outlets.
 Two women with Ideal Farms, who wished to "share the love", distributed joints to attendees who could prove that they were of legal age.
 One man distributed drops of hash oil, and Belville himself shared an ounce of marijuana (the maximum allowed under Oregon Ballot Measure 91).
 Some participants did receive free marijuana, seeds, and/or starter plants, but many did not, due to the larger than expected crowd.
 Coupons were also distributed for later redemption.

 Participants smoked openly and without fear.
 No fines were issued for consumption in public.
 Patrol vehicles drove by the scene a few times but did not stop.
 Prior to the event, police urged residents to avoid calling 9-1-1 to report public consumption, which they did not consider an emergency.